 Duplicate content is when you have multiple pages on your website that contain the same or similar content.
 This can be an issue because it can confuse search engines and prevent them from indexing your pages properly.

 Canonicalization is when you have multiple pages on your website that contain the same or similar content, but only one of those pages is being indexed by Google.
 This is problematic because it can prevent search engines from indexing your pages correctly.
+Many times, we find that category pages can result in duplicate content, so make sure to review each of your category pages and make sure the hierarchy is correct.

-Once you have a list of the duplicate content or canonicalization issues, you can either delete them or redirect them to another page.
+Once you have a list of duplicate content or canonicalization issues, you can either delete them or redirect them to another page.

 Suppose you decide to redirect the duplicate content or canonicalized pages.
 In that case, you will need to add a “301 redirect” in your .htaccess file.
 This will tell search engines that the old page has been permanently redirected to the new page.